dk-5599/Doordash-Assessment-/README.md

 5. **Machine Learning Modeling**:
    - Split the dataset into training and testing sets, standardized the feature data, and implemented a Random Forest Classifier.
    - Evaluated model performance using metrics such as accuracy, precision, recall, and F1-score, and plotted the ROC curve for visual assessment.

+## Visualizations

+- Distribution of SIFT Scores and GOV for both fraudulent and non-fraudulent transactions.
+- Chargeback cost distribution for fraudulent transactions.
+- Correlation heatmap highlighting relationships among key variables.
+- ROC curve illustrating the trade-off between true positive rate and false positive rate for the predictive model.

 ## Results